-As winter is now behind us and the annual process of “spring cleaning” begins, I find that it is a good reminder to not only clean and organize my house, but also another area that most likely needs cleansing and organization: my Anaplan models.
+As winter is now behind us and the annual process of “spring cleaning” begins, I find that it is a good reminder to not only clean and organize my house, but also to clean another area that most likely needs some organization: my Anaplan models.
 The beauty of Anaplan’s platform is that it gives the model builder an extremely powerful tool that can be customized exactly the way the model builder would like.
-Oftentimes, I am either so anxious to produce the result I want, or under such a tight deadline, I forgo best practices and “clean” model building for quick delivery instead.
+Oftentimes, I am either so anxious to produce the result I want (or under such a tight deadline), that I forgo best practices and “clean” model building for quick delivery instead.
 Similar to how I may not dust in every corner or clean every nook during the winter months, I find myself with “dirty” Anaplan models that could use a nice deep cleaning and organizing.

 Thankfully, Anaplan has a guide on how a “clean” model should look and function.
 These practices enhance the sustainability and auditability of the model, while simultaneously increasing the model’s performance.
 It’s called the D.I.S.C.O. methodology.
 This handy acronym stands for Data, Input, System, Calculation, and Output.
 Each word represents a certain function (or responsibility) that each module with an Anaplan model should perform.
 The D.I.S.C.O. methodology provides an overview of how data should flow between modules and how your model map should look.